 Coming To The UK?

 Below are electric cars/trucks which its not currently clear if they will be making it to these shores.
 Now, that doesn’t mean we might not see the odd one on UK streets from those who decided to import them.
 However, if you will not be able to officially purchase a vehicle in the UK, I’m going to put them into this category for interest/curiosities sake.

 The Tesla Cybertruck is becoming one of the most iconic/controversial EV’s.
 If the styling of the Cybertruck is put to one side, its towing capabilities are looking to be very compelling.
-With a predicted range up to 500+ miles and potentially around 250 miles towing the Cybertruck would likely become the EV towing market leader.
-However, we are yet to see how capable the Cybertruck will really be.
+With a predicted range of up to 500+ miles and potentially around 250 miles towing the Cybertruck would likely become the EV towing market leader.

 BEV: GMC Hummer EV

 I’m sure the Hummer EV will be given an official tow rating by GMC, its just as of now we don’t know what it will be.
 Set to be one of the largest EV’s on the market with 1,000 HP and a fast charge rate up to 350 kW, the Hummer EV will be very capable at towing.
 How far it will actually travel while towing is another question.